Museum sales

 • Museum on the Mound, Edinburgh, Scotland

-Good gallerists or dealers play a particularly important role in the preservation or world cultural history, particularly when it comes to discovering and researching items that hitherto have been lost or mis-classified.
-The London dealer in Chinese art Giuseppe Eskanazi recalls in his biography a speech given by Sherman Lee, the legendary director of the Cleveland Museum of Art, to celebrate the Museum’s 50th Anniversary in 1966:
+Professional gallerists or dealers play an important role in the preservation of world cultural history, particularly when it comes to discovering and researching items that hitherto had been lost or mis-classified.
+The London Chinese art dealer Giuseppe Eskanazi recalls in his biography a speech given by Sherman Lee, the well-known director of the Cleveland Museum of Art, to celebrate the Museum’s 50th Anniversary in 1966:

 “The most memorable part was Sherman Lee’s speech after dinner, when he thanked the various dealers who had helped the museum acquire so many important objects.
 His closing words were, ‘When a curator comes back from a trip and says, ‘Look what I have found!’
 I say to him, ‘Remember, a dealer found it before you.’ “